About the project

 Role models

 We are thrilled to present the five remarkable entrepreneurs who will serve as role models in the first year of our campaign.
 Coming from diverse backgrounds, geographic regions, and business sectors, they showcase different paths to unlocking one’s entrepreneurial spirit.
 From starting one’s own business as a teenager to making it in a male-dominated field, their journeys bring valuable lessons, insights and inspiration.
-Discover their inspiring stories below:
+Discover their inspiring stories under the link below:

 Webinars